 Another common cause of a breast lump in Ipswich, Suffolk, is fibroadenoma.
 This benign condition can occur in anyone having periods, and it often feels like a pea in the breast.
 The lump can change sizes, both growing bigger and shrinking or disappearing altogether.
 You can experience fibroadenoma with or without pain.

 Other causes of painful, swollen lumps are mastitis and breast abscesses.
 Again, these won’t cause long-term problems, but it’s important to have them checked by a professional so you can receive treatment.

 If you would like to book an appointment for examination, please contact us.

-It is extremely important to carry out frequent breast self-examinations to check for abnormalities.
-It is best to do this in front of a mirror so you can get a good view from all angles.
-Be mindful of what feels normal to you and be sure to take note of any changes.
-If you discover a lump, around for its size and shape but try not to panic.
-It is important that you don’t self-diagnose, and we recommend booking an appointment here at Suffolk Breast Clinic as soon as possible for a professional examination and to hopefully put your mind at ease.
+It’s essential to conduct frequent breast self-examinations to check for abnormalities.
+It’s preferable to do this in front of a mirror to get a good view from all angles.
+Learn what feels normal for you and make a note of any changes.
+If you discover a lump, feel around for its size and shape, but try not to panic.